 What's more?
 The menu has been carefully constructed by James Beard Award-winning chef, Andrea Reusing.

-The Duham Hotel Rooftop Bar
+The Durham Hotel Review: Rooftop Bar

 The Durham Hotel's rooftop bar draws a lot of attention, especially on the weekends.

-This is partially because it’s the only true rooftop bar in the area open to the public, but also because they craft a damn good cocktail!
-They also have a menu with foods we love, including guacamole and tortilla chips, cheese and charcuterie board options, deviled eggs or a southern biscuit with pimento cheese.
+This is partially because it’s the only true rooftop bar in the area open to the public.
+But it is also because they craft a damn good cocktail!
+The Durham Hotel's rooftop bar also has a food menu.

 Speaking of The Durham Hotel being the complete package, we adore the packages they offer!